ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### What you'll need
 * Google Chrome or Firefox (minimum version 49.0) browser
 * [Web Server for Chrome][1]{:target="_blank"} (alternatively, you can also use FireFox Thimble, or your own web server of choice)
-* The Verse Developer Chrome Extension source code
+* The Verse Developer Browser Extension source code
 * A text editor
 * Basic knowledge of HTML, CSS, JavaScript, and Chrome DevTools
 * Estimated time: 40 min